autotunafish/zclimate/README.md

 This program is EXTREMELY BETA, USE AT YOUR OWN RISK!!

+This video covers the setup and basic usage (and some troubleshooting lol!) https://youtu.be/48V5eYNzE34

 The program was designed and tested on Ubuntu 20 with the standard installation procedures given for zcashd.
 The zclimate folder should live in the '/home/"You"' directory (where your 'Desktop', 'Documents', 'Videos" etc. all live, the --example directory given in the program would be /home/ferris).

 The downloaded zclimate contain files that require